MolSSI/cookiecutter-cms/README.md

 configure [ReadTheDocs](https://docs.readthedocs.io/en/latest/getting_started.html) to automatically build and publish the documentation for you.
 The initial skeleton of the documentation can be found in the `docs` folder of your output.

+### Static Code Analysis
+Make a [LGTM](https://lgtm.com) account and add your project.
+If desired you can add code review integration by clicking the large green button!

+Static code analysis dramatically enhances the quality of your code by finding a large number of common mistakes that both novice and advanced programmers make.
+There are many static analysis codes on the market, but we have seen that LGTM is a delicate balance between verbosity and catching true errors.

 ### Additional Python Settings in `setup.py`